CarlosUPC/Installer-Research/README.md

 I am Carlos Peña Hernando, student of the Bachelor’s Degree in Video Games by UPC at CITM.
 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://www.linkedin.com/in/ricardpillosu/?originalSubdomain=es).

 ## About the project
+This project contains a research about the installers and how to setup a project with xml integration.
+In this case, it has been used Wix Toolset extension to work with the research's scope.

+You can find information about Installer & Setup Projects in my [website]().

 [Link to the repository.](https://github.com/CarlosUPC/Installer-Research)